Sophia MCP Server

 RESTHeart Cloud managed service docs |

 These are fully functional Sophia deployments managed by SoftInstigate.
-You can use them directly in your AI client or as a reference when setting up your own instance via RESTHeart Cloud.
+You can use them directly in your AI client.

 {